jeffreykegler/hoonlint/misc/whitespace.md

 * the last runechild should be aligned at the anchor column;

-* every runechild before the last should have a column location one stop greater than the column location of the runechild that follows it.
+* every runechild before the last should be aligned one stop more than the runechild that follows it.

-* every runechild after the first should have a column location one stop less than the runechild that precedes it.
+* every runechild after the first should have be aligned one stop before the runechild that precedes it.

-In the vertical gaps belonging to backdented hoons, the inter-comment column location should be the column location of the first text after the gap;
+In the vertical gaps that belong to backdented hoons, the inter-comment column location should be the column location of the first text after the gap;
 and the pre-comment column location should be undefined.

-## Chaining fixed arity hoons
+## Chaining backdented hoons

 As a special case, a runechild of an backdented hoon may have an inter-line alignment, based on its **silo** and **chain**.
+Intuitively,
+if two runechildren are in the same silo of the same chain, they should have the same inter-line alignment.

 *From `arvo/sys/zuse.hoon`, lines 2950-2959:*
 ```